dogukanuhn/MovieListApp/README.md

 # Movie App

-An application for find movie detail and bookmark movies.
+An application for finding movie detail and bookmarking movies.
-I used https://developers.themoviedb.org for movies information
+I used https://developers.themoviedb.org for movie information

 # For Personel Usage